espressomd/espresso/doc/sphinx/dg.rst

           BONDED_IA_HARMONIC,
           [...]

-    The spelling has to match the one in the c++ enum exactly.
+    The spelling has to match the one in the C++ enum exactly.
   * Adapt the Cython copy of the bond_parameters union analogous to the C++ core.
 The member name has to match the one in C++ exactly::
       ctypedef union bond_parameters "Bond_parameters":
           Fene_bond_parameters fene